(A) Compensation check issuance, delivery and endorsement.

 Self-insuring employers shall make payment of compensation and benefits within the time as required by law and rules of the bureau.

 (1) It is the duty of the employer to pay, in accordance with the act, the amount of compensation due a claimant whose injury or occupational disease has resulted in more than seven days lost time.
-Payment to be made in the manner provided by law and the rules of the bureau.
+Payment shall be made in the manner provided by law and the rules of the bureau.

 (2) It is the duty of the employer to pay for necessary medical services rendered by health care providers as a result of an injury or occupational disease for which a claim was recognized by the employer or allowed by the industrial commission.